This post has been updated for 2020

 Nimble may be one of the best solutions on the market for sales teams doing a lot of work on LinkedIn and other social platforms.
 By focusing on contact management, Nimble’s platform lets reps build detailed profiles about prospects based on their social information.
 The platform also keeps track of every social interaction that reps have with prospects, making it simple to pick up conversations.

-At $14 a month per user, Nimble is more expensive than Insightly, but for teams that want to make it happen on social media, there aren’t many better options.
+Also on a one cost per user per month basis, Nimble is roughly the same price as Insightly.
+Nimble also has the option of annual billing, making the cost lower.
+For teams that want to make it happen on social media, there aren’t many better options.

-A step up in terms of capabilities, Infusionsoft supplements sales automation features with marketing functions.
+Formerly Infusionsoft and a step up in terms of capabilities, Keap supplements sales automation features with marketing functions.
 This platform lets users build landing pages that the company hosts on its own network, and offers powerful email automation so reps can nurture leads.
-Infusionsoft even comes with ecommerce integration.
+In addition, Keap alerts you when a lead email, calls, or texts, so you can respond quickly.
+It even comes with ecommerce integration.

 Additional capabilities include quote management and reporting features for both sales and marketing.
-If you’re still in start-up mode, Infusionsoft may be overkill, but it’s a powerful, usable platform with a lot of functionality.
+Pricing is on a monthly basis, and includes 500 contacts and one user.
+If you’re still in start-up mode, Keap may be overkill, but it’s a powerful, usable platform with a lot of functionality.

 Rather than creating a platform that works alongside Microsoft Outlook, Avidian has built an application that helps Outlook function more like a proper CRM.
 For example, Prophet CRM allows users to create sales force automation workflows within the Outlook program, so users can set up repeatable tasks that are triggered at the proper time.